porteristhechampion/AI-Tattoo-Guide/Journal.md

 which will probably take place tomorrow.
 I'm feeling very confident with where I am at right now since I have roughly a week and a half to two weeks to get the AWS and cognito stuff setup, so I'm feeling great.
 I also added the admin page where admins can view a list of the users and delete a user if needed which will in turn delete all the suggestions associated with that user.
-I think a nice feature to have would be to search for a specific user using a username but I don't think I will get to that in this class and for now ctrl + f will have to do.
+I think a nice feature to have would be to search for a specific user using a username on the admin page, but I don't think I will get to that in this class and for now ctrl + f will have to do.

 Week 14 - 5/5/25
+Time Spent: 5 hours
+This week I deployed my application to AWS.
+There isn't really a ton to talk about since it wasn't difficult it just took awhile.
+I had a good amount of experience doing something similar since we did it in the team project, but I am glad I got it working since it was one of the things I was most nervous about with this project.
+I have spent a little bit of time trying to get cognito going and I don't currently have it properly implemented into the exercise.
+In good news I am finished with my other classwork so the next full week will go into the indie project.

+Week 15 - 5/12/25
+Time Spent: